ksdavidc/digitalgardenforJrCoders/src/site/notes/Digital Garden/Hatlight Platformer Step 1.md

 define change y  by (speed)  in steps. stop at wall. repeat ([abs v] of (speed::custom)::operators)
+    if <not <touching [walls v]?>> then
-    change y by ((-1) * <not <touching [walls v]?>>) end
+    change y by (-1)
+    end
+end
 ~~~
 ```

-Notice that you can read the * in the `change y` block as **IF**: change y by -1 **IF** not touching walls.
-This is a very handy trick and we use it a lot.

-What does the sensing block do?
+Again, there is a way to do this in one line.[^3]

+What happens when we hit a wall when falling?
 The first time we touch a wall, the change y stops changing y, and were are just inside the wall.
 We are ready to pull out of the wall.

 ### Pulling up

 Here is the myblock.
-Note that instead of an input field it has a boolean field.
+Note that instead of an input field it has a boolean field with pointy edges: <>.
 Boolean fields just accept sensing and other logic blocks, not variables and expressions.
 ```ad-scratch
 title: hitbox, pull up definition
 ~~~scratchblock